-Recently I have re-read the book The House That George Built…With a Little Help from Irving, Cole, and a Crew of About Fifty, by Wilfrid Sheed, (2007) Random House.
-Generally, it tells the story of the development of what is now called “American Popular Song,” and places George Gershwin at the epicenter of that cultural hurricane.
+Recently I re-read the book The House That George Built…With a Little Help from Irving, Cole, and a Crew of About Fifty, by Wilfrid Sheed, (2007) Random House.
+Generally, it tells the story of the development of what is now called “American Popular Song,” and places George Gershwin at the epicenter of that marvelous cultural hurricane.
 For anyone who has an interest in American Popular Song, this book will be a wonderful introduction.
 Sheed was a skilled writer whose literary pyrotechnics sometimes got a bit excessive.
 Nevertheless, this book contains much basic information and many valuable insights.

-A second book I just read is George Gershwin…An Intimate Portrait, by Walter Rimler (2009) University of Illinois Press.
+A second book I just re-read is George Gershwin…An Intimate Portrait, by Walter Rimler (2009) University of Illinois Press.
 This is a concise (178 pages) and well-written biography of Gershwin that focuses tightly on his life and work.
 It would be an excellent first book for someone who wanted to get the basic Gershwin story.
 Although this book is not long, it is rich in insights about Gershwin as a person and musician, about his music, and about the people who were a part of his life.
 And it contains about three dozen well-chosen photographs.
 I recommend it.

-music by George Gershwin; arrangement by Eddie Sauter.
+Music by George Gershwin; arrangement by Eddie Sauter.

 Recorded by Artie Shaw and His Orchestra on April 17, 1945 in Hollywood, California.

-Artie Shaw, clarinet, directing: Paul Cohen, first trumpet, Bernie Glow, George Schwartz and Roy Eldridge, trumpets; Ollie Wilson, first trombone; Harry Rodgers, Bob Swift and Gus Dixon (Augustino Ischia), trombones; Lou Prisby first alto saxophone; Rudy Tanza, alto saxophone; Herbie Steward and Jon Walton, tenor saxophone; Chuck Gentry, baritone saxophone; Michael (Dodo) Marmarosa, piano; Barney Kessel, guitar; Morris Rayman, bass; Lou Fromm, drums; arranger, Eddie Sauter.
+Artie Shaw, clarinet, directing: Paul Cohen, first trumpet, Bernie Glow, George Schwartz and Roy Eldridge, trumpets; Ollie Wilson, first trombone; Harry Rodgers, Bob Swift and Gus Dixon (Agostino Ischia), trombones; Lou Prisby first alto saxophone; Rudy Tanza, alto saxophone; Herbie Steward and Jon Walton, tenor saxophone; Chuck Gentry, baritone saxophone; Michael (Dodo) Marmarosa, piano; Barney Kessel, guitar; Morris Rayman, bass; Lou Fromm, drums; arranger, Eddie Sauter.
 (NOTE: The alto and tenor saxophonists also play B-flat clarinets during this performance; baritone saxophonist Chuck Gentry also plays bass clarinet.)
 Solos: Artie Shaw, clarinet; Roy Eldridge, trumpet; Herbie Steward, tenor saxophone; Dodo Marmarosa, piano.

-One of the greatest recordings Artie Shaw ever made was of George Gershwin’s “Summertime” from Porgy and Bess, arranged by Eddie Sauter.
+The story and music: One of the greatest recordings Artie Shaw ever made was of George Gershwin’s “Summertime” from Porgy and Bess, arranged by Eddie Sauter.
 This classic performance was captured in superb fidelity by RCA Victor’s engineers in their Hollywood studio on April 17, 1945.
 Two takes are extant, and while both are excellent, I prefer the longer of the two (presented here) because its slower tempo allows the listener to hear Sauter’s kaleidoscopic presentation of the sections, indeed the individual instruments, of the band.
 It also enhances the balladic, almost melancholy quality of the music as written by Gershwin, and as reconstituted by Sauter.

 In addition to all of the other merits of this recording, “Summertime” is a brilliant example of Artie Shaw’s great ability as the conductor of his band.
 The music they recorded that day was complex, yet subtle in the extreme.
-Shaw had his band perfectly prepared when they entered RCA’s studio on Sycamore Street to record this challenging music, and they performed brilliantly and feelingly under his inspired direction.
+Shaw had his band perfectly prepared when they entered RCA’s studio on Sycamore Street in Los Angeles to record this challenging music, and they performed brilliantly and feelingly under his inspired direction.